Hilton Honors American Express Aspire Card review

 We might as well get this out of the way first: Like the Hilton Aspire card, the CardName has a hefty annual fee (AnnualFees), but also like the Aspire card, it offers a lot of great perks to help offset this cost.

-For starters, you’ll earn 60,000 bonus points after spending $4,000 on purchases in the first three months from opening your account.
-When you redeem those points for travel through the Chase Ultimate Rewards portal, that’s worth $900.
+For starters, you’ll earn 100,000 bonus points + $500 Chase Travel℠ promo credit after you spend $5,000 on purchases in the first three months from account opening.
 Cardholders can also receive a reimbursement of up to $300 in statement credits each account anniversary to cover select travel expenses including airfare and hotel charges.
-This card also comes with lounge access to more than 1,300 lounges worldwide.
+This card also comes with access over 1,300 airport lounges worldwide with a complimentary Priority Pass™ Select membership, plus access to every Chase Sapphire Lounge® by The Club with two guests.
+Plus, up to $120 towards Global Entry, NEXUS, or TSA PreCheck® every 4 years

 Both cards are marketed as travel cards, but they each earn rewards a bit differently.
-Whereas the Aspire card earns bonus rewards in select travel categories (among others), the card_name earns a flat rate of 5X total points on flights and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards immediately after the first $300 is spent on travel purchases annually; 3X points on other travel and dining; and 1X point per dollar spent on all other purchases.
-What’s notable about the Reserve® card, though, is that points are worth 50% more when redeemed for travel through Chase Ultimate Rewards.
+Whereas the Aspire card earns bonus rewards in select travel categories (among others), the card_name earns a flat rate of 8X points on all purchases through Chase Travel℠, including The Edit℠; 4X points on flights and hotels booked direct; 3X points on dining worldwide; and 1X points on all other purchases.

 Neither card charges foreign transaction fees.